Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips

 Doctors usually suspect stones in people with renal colic.
 Sometimes doctors suspect stones in people with tenderness over the back and groin or pain in the genital area without an obvious cause.
 Finding blood in the urine supports the diagnosis, but not all stones cause blood in the urine.
 Occasionally, the symptoms and physical examination findings are so distinctive that no additional tests are needed, particularly in people who have had urinary tract stones before.
 However, most people are in so much pain and have symptoms and findings that make other causes for the pain seem likely enough that testing is necessary to exclude these other causes.
 Doctors need to differentiate stones from other possible causes of severe abdominal pain, including

 Peritonitis, which may be caused by appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more , ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
 When an ectopic pregnancy... read more , or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
-Pelvic inflammatory disease is usually transmitted during... read more
+Pelvic inflammatory disease is often caused by a sexually... read more